Bergen

 Bergen is also a turnaround port for the world-famous Hurtigruten coastal express.

-With this coastal ferry company, "Hurtigruten", you can go on a cruise tour through the fantastic Norway fjords, including many highlights, and take a journey to Kirkenes.
+With this coastal ferry company, "Hurtigruten", you can go on a cruise tour through the fantastic Norwegian fjords, including many highlights, and take a journey to Kirkenes.

-You can also discover Norway's highlights with the tour operator Fjord Tours, which offers spectacular and popular round trips - available all year round.
+You can also discover Norway's highlights with the tour operator Fjord Tours, which offers spectacular, popular round trips available all year round.

 Some important distances